FerNegreiro/FerNegreiro/README.md

 ### 🚀 Featured Projects

-* **Dr. Lituânia Spínola Landing Page:** A high-conversion, professional website for a psychologist, featuring optimized navigation, corporate service sections, and a mobile-first design.
+* **Dra.
+Lituânia Spínola Landing Page:** A high-conversion, professional website for a psychologist, featuring optimized navigation, corporate service sections, and a mobile-first design.
 * **LuminaBI:** A business intelligence tool focused on data visualization and strategic insights.
 * **SkyMind:** [Briefly describe the objective of SkyMind here].
 * **User Manager App:** A full-stack application for user management and access control.